openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Learning COBOL/Labs/README.md

-# COBOL Programming Course #1 - Getting Started - Lab Setup
+# COBOL Programming Course #2 - Learning COBOL - Lab Setup

 The labs for this course are set up on z/OS 2.4 with Enterprise COBOL v6.3.
 Modification may be necessary for your installation.